Chris Dangerfield: Playing career

 Dangerfield moved to the San Jose Earthquakes in 1982, and scored 16 goals in 15 games in the 1981–82 Indoor season and then nine goals in 30 appearances in the 1982 season.
 At the end of the 1982 season, the Earthquakes were renamed the Golden Bay Earthquakes.
 They entered the Major Indoor Soccer League for the winter indoor season.
 Dangerfield was the 15th leading scorer with 48 games, 52 goals, 20 assists, and 72 points.
 The Earthquakes returned to the NASL for the 1983 outdoor seasons.
 Dangerfield injured his knee during the 1983–84 NASL indoor season and lost the entire 1984 outdoor season.
-In February 1985, the Kansas City Comets of the Major Indoor Soccer League made an offer to purchase Dangerfield's contract from the Earthquakes, but the deal fell through when Dangerfield was unable to pass a physical.
+In February 1985, the Kansas City Comets of the Major Indoor Soccer League made an offer to purchase Dangerfield's contract from the Earthquakes.
+The deal fell through when Dangerfield was unable to pass a physical.

 In March 1985, he signed as a free agent with the Minnesota Strikers of the MISL.
 He scored four goals in seven games in 1984–85, 24 goals in 47 games in 1985–86, 20 goals in 49 appearances in 1986–87, and hit 12 goals in 52 matches in the 1987–88 season.
 In June 1985, he returned to the renamed San Jose Earthquakes for the Western Soccer Alliance.
 He played one more season, 1988, for the Earthquakes in the Western Soccer Alliance after which he retired from playing professionally.
 However, he continued to play for the San Jose Oaks, eventually also becoming the team's coach.

 Coaching career

 In 1992, he became the coach of the amateur San Jose Oaks, taking them to the 1992 U.S. Open Cup title.
 He remained in that position until 1996.

 He holds a USSF "National-A" coaching licence and has coached for the De Anza Soccer Club of Cupertino, Saratoga, West San Jose, area of California, and has worked as the head coach of teams in the US Soccer Development Academy League until the end of the 2011 season.

-After coaching for De Anza Force's club and Academy teams, Chris went on to work with Comcast SportsNet Bay Area as a color commentator for the San Jose Earthquakes, working in that role from 1996 to 1999 and returning to the role in 2014.
+After coaching for De Anza Force's club and Academy teams, Chris worked with Comcast SportsNet Bay Area as a color commentator for the San Jose Earthquakes, working from 1996 to 1999 and returning to the role in 2014.
 He was inducted into the San Jose Earthquakers Hall of Fame in March 2018.